Geography Curriculum Documents

 “Geography is a subject which holds the key to our future” - Michael Palin

-Fieldwork is essential to develop students’ understanding in Geography.
-We run as many field trips as possible both in KS3 and KS4, either as a whole year group or as small groups.
+To build these qualities in our students here at Hurstmere we run as many field trips as possible both in KS3 and KS4, either as a whole year group or as small groups.
 Some of the trips undertaken in previous years include: -

 KS3 Fieldwork Trips